As a family member, friend, co-worker or loved one, you often feel the brunt of addiction firsthand.

 Just as we’re here for those who suffer from substance use disorder, we invite you to call us now for more information and guidance on how to best help your loved one – and yourself.

 Wait… why would you need help for yourself?
 You’re not the one with the addiction problem.
 While that may be true, addiction is not a disease that exists in isolation.
 Substance Use Disorder (SUD) doesn’t happen in a vacuum.
 The impacts are felt through all facets of the substance user’s life, especially in relationships.

 It is devastating to watch a loved one descend into the darkness of addiction.
 When substance use disorder takes over, the health of the family and support system are affected, too.
 Each plays a part in the cycle of traumatic response to substance use.

-When someone returns from treatment into the unchanged family and community system from which they came, there is high danger of reverting to substance use.
+When someone returns from treatment into the unchanged family and community system from which they came, there is a high danger of reverting to substance use.
 Recovery is much more powerful and effective when the entire family is lifted out of the cycle of addiction.

-Your family has been impacted by the addiction.
+Your family has been impacted by addiction.
 It makes perfect sense that healing your whole family increases the chances for stronger, more hopeful and lasting recovery for all.

 Healing the Whole System

 Our Family Program and supports create a space of safety in which you can explore your reactions to your loved one’s substance use and learn new skills and tools to heal in your own way.